We'll keep you up to date on our courses, scholarships and more.

 Approximately 16-20 hours per week

-This program requires a minimum of 50 days of placement undertaken across 10 weeks.
+This course requires a minimum of 50 days of placement undertaken across 10 weeks.
 This amounts to approximately 400 hours.

 This course uses the ATAR as part of its selection considerations.

-This program has a guaranteed ATAR.
-If you meet the program pre-requisites and any ‘Essential Requirements for Admission’, we will guarantee you a place in this program with this ATAR.
+This course has a guaranteed ATAR.
+If you meet the course pre-requisites and any essential requirements for admission, we will guarantee you a place in this program with this ATAR.
 We use the adjusted ATAR, factoring in subject adjustments and SEAS as detailed below.

 A study score of 35 in Biology, Chemistry, Physical Education or Physics equals 3 aggregate points per study.
 Overall maximum of 5 points.